Your job is harder than ever.

 You have to save enough money and keep that nest egg growing to pay for all those years of retirement and protect your purchasing power from decades of inflation.

 Now, if a couple’s income is greater than $44,000 ($34,000 for single taxpayers), up to 85% of Social Security benefits are taxed.
-So, if you earn $1 more from your investments — or are forced to withdraw $1 more from an IRA after age 70 — pushing your income above $44,000, not only is that extra dollar taxed, but 85 cents of Social Security benefits are taxed.
+So, if you earn $1 more from your investments — or are forced to withdraw $1 more from an IRA after age 70½ —pushing your income above $44,000, not only is that extra dollar taxed, but up to 85% of Social Security benefits are taxed.

-Your marginal tax rate could skyrocket to as high as 90% if you live in a state with a high tax rate as well.
+Your marginal tax rate could skyrocket to 70% and higher if you live in a state with a high tax rate.

 And what’s worse, the $44,000 income level threshold is NOT tied to inflation.
 More people are hit with this tax each year, and the 2017 tax law didn’t change it at all.

-That’s just one example of why you have to be on constant guard against politicians devising new and creative ways to get their hands on your nest egg.
-It’s only going to get worse as the Baby Boomers surge to age 65 and beyond.
+You have to be on constant guard against politicians devising new and creative ways to get their hands on your nest egg.
+It’s only going to get worse now that the Baby Boomers are surging to retirement age.

 Keep reading, and I’ll show you how to beat the retiree tax trap and the other threats to your lifetime income security.